Serverless Performance Tuning with AWS Lambda

 #3.
 Separate the point of entry for function and core logic: For example, keep the AWS Lambda handle separate from core logic.
 This makes unit-testing of the function easier.

 #4.
 Avoid long-running functions: Functions can become large and long-running due to language and external dependencies.
 This can cause unexpected timeout issues.
 Refactor large functions into smaller function sets that work together and return faster responses.

 For example, an HTTP trigger function might require an acknowledgement response within a certain time limit.
 The HTTP trigger payload is queued to be processed by a queue trigger function.
 This way you can defer the actual task and return an immediate response.

 #5.
 Initializing database connections: After a function is executed, the serverless provider (AWS Lambda) maintains the runtime container for some time.
 This is done in anticipation of another function invocation.
 So for establishing database connection leveraging global scope is very important.
 Instead of re-establishing the connection, the original connection should be used in the subsequent invocations.

 Declare database connections and other objects/variables outside the Lambda function handler code to provide additional optimization when the function is invoked again.
 You can add logic to your code to check if a connection already exists before creating one.

 Armed with this knowledge, now you can take the better decision on how to configure your functions.

-We’ll be refurbishing this blog from time to time.
-So, keep in touch to stay updated about serverless performance.
+We’ll be refurbishing this blog from time to time and try to be updated in our custom software development practices.
+So, keep in touch to stay updated about AWS Lambda performance.